vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-interface.md

   }
 }
 ```
+>ℹ️ Refer to our documentation to know more about the other concepts, such as [components](https://developers.vtex.com/docs/guides/vtex-io-documentation-components), [composition](https://developers.vtex.com/docs/guides/vtex-io-documentation-composition), and [content](https://developers.vtex.com/docs/guides/vtex-io-documentation-content).

-In general, frontend apps export different blocks, which are declared and configured in the Store Theme's code, and React components related to these blocks.
-These components are then rendered on the store's frontend.
+In general, frontend apps export different [blocks](https://developers.vtex.com/docs/guides/vtex-io-documentation-composition#blocks), which are declared and configured in the Store Theme's code, and React components related to these blocks.
+These [components](https://developers.vtex.com/docs/guides/vtex-io-documentation-components) are then rendered on the store's frontend.